careops/birthday/ROADMAP.md

 * import from calendar (or other data sources)
 * import from facebook
 * hand-written birthday emails that are scheduled to be sent
+*  time range flag that can configure time frame